 15 elite nights towards Bonvoy status

 For many people, this will make Platinum Elite status quite attainable, as it requires 50 nights per year, so having those two cards gets you 60% of the way there long term.

 The card perks that I haven’t used

 In addition to the above perks, there are a few more Marriott Bonvoy Brilliant Card perks that others may get value out of, but that I personally don’t:

-- A Priority Pass Select membership, which gets you access to 1,300+ lounges around the world; personally I receive this perk through several cards, so an incremental member doesn’t get me much
+- A Priority Pass Select membership, which gets you access to 1,300+ lounges around the world; personally I receive this perk through several cards, so an incremental membership doesn’t get me much

 - Premium in-room internet at Marriott properties; since I have status with Marriott Bonvoy, I get this benefit anyway

 - A Global Entry or TSA Pre-Check credit once every four years, which ordinarily costs $85-100; this is potentially valuable, but I get this benefit on so many cards